The global non-linear stability of the Kerr-de Sitter family of black holes: b-geometry and b-analysis

 which is valid whenever $B_1,B_2,S\in\Psib^0(M)$ with $S$ elliptic on $\WFb'(B_2)$, and every bicharacteristic from $\WFb'(B_2)$ reaching the elliptic set of $B_1$, say in the backward direction along $\ham_p$, while remaining in the elliptic set in $S$; this estimate gives propagation in the forward direction along $\ham_p$.

-Such an estimate remains valid, for propagation in the forward direction, if $p$ is no longer real, but $\Im p\leq 0$, and in the backward direction if $\Im p\geq 0$.
-(Such an operator is called complex absorbing.
-Notice that one has a better, elliptic, estimate where $\Im p>0$; the point is that the propagation of singularities estimate works at the boundary of this region.)
+The estimate~\eqref{EqBProp} remains valid, for propagation in the forward direction, if $p$ is no longer real, but $\Im p\leq 0$, and in the backward direction if $\Im p\geq 0$.
+Such an operator is called \emph{complex absorbing}.
+Notice that one has a better, elliptic, estimate where $\Im p>0$; the point is that the propagation of singularities estimate works at the boundary of this region.